By Diane Atwood, who writes the Advantage Home Care Blog.

 If the person says something you don’t agree with, let it be.
 Arguing usually only makes things worse — often heightening the level of agitation for the person with dementia.

 - Offer a guess

 If the person uses the wrong word or cannot find a word, try guessing the right one.
-If you understand what the person means, you may not need to give the correct word.
+Perhaps you understand what the person means, you may not need to give the correct word.
 Be careful not to cause unnecessary frustration.

 - Encourage unspoken communication

 If you don’t understand what is being said, ask the person to point or gesture.